ChinmaySonar/cs263-runtime-systems-python/README.md

     * Plots show that changing threshold0 in CPython_Thresh_Testing/threshTest.py from 10000001 to 10000000 increases time spent in garbage collector by almost 1.5s
 * Couldn't obtain clean trends with Nursery size and last lavel cache -- Observed that the GC does attend a local minima in terms of total time required when Nursery size is roughly 0.5 * L2.
 Beyond these small values, time spent and frequency of GC decreases as Nursery size is increased.
 * Understood (theoretically) the incminimarc garbage collector in Pypy.

+## Week 9
+### Goals
+* Continue comparing python and pypy garbage collectors to understand exact favorable cases for each.
+* Further explore effect of Nursery size with respect to the cache size.